 Someone’s killed by a boat.

-All of these things happen in Ariel’s Beginning, but I’d be remiss to say this movie is a rip-off of the original.
+All of these things happen in Ariel’s Beginning, but I probably wouldn’t say this is rip-off of the original.
 It’s certainly reminiscent, but not nearly as rehashed as some other Disquels.

 Something odd about this movie is, despite taking place a year before The Little Mermaid, Ariel actually seems a little more mature, intelligent and reasonable than she is in The Little Mermaid.
 Also, no, we don’t get a prequel explanation as to why she’s so enamored by human stuff, BUT we do get a prequel explanation as to why Triton hates human stuff so much.